Saifudheenpv/portfolio/README.md

 ## 🚀 Deployment

-This project is deployed on Render.
+This project is deployed on Render using a CI/CD pipeline.
 To deploy your own version:

 1. Fork this repository
 2. Create a new Web Service on Render